 This financial report is designed to provide our citizens, taxpayers, customers, and investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Assistant Superintendent of Business Services at the District, 1221 E. Kingsbury Street, Seguin, TX 78155.
+If you have questions about this report or need additional financial information, contact the Chief Financial Officer at the District, 1221 E. Kingsbury Street, Seguin, TX 78155.